A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 Audit a sample of transmitted Edi 834 files to identify any date errors that slipped through an initial validation.
 Monitor downstream claims, payments, and eligibility inquiries for abnormalities indicating invalid dates.
 Investigate provider and member disputes to trace back to possible incorrect dates within EDI 834 transmissions.

 Retransmit updated EDI 834 data with correct dates to replace files containing invalid enrollment periods.
-This comprehensive approach utilizing validation, monitoring, reporting, investigation, improvement and correction helps thoroughly detect and resolve invalid or expired date errors within EDI 834 transactions.
+This comprehensive approach utilizing validation, monitoring, reporting, investigation, improvement, and correction helps thoroughly detect and resolve invalid or expired date errors within EDI 834 transactions.

 Testing and Validation

 • Pre-transmission testing to validate Edi 834 files before sending.
-These checks for format issues, missing data, invalid codes and other common EDI 834 errors.
+These checks for format issues, missing data, invalid codes, and other common EDI 834 errors.
 Any errors must be corrected before transmission.

 • Trading partner conformance testing where partners exchange sample Edi 834 files to validate each other’s systems and capabilities.
-This ensures transmissions will be readable and process able.
+This ensures transmissions will be readable and processable.

 • Ongoing monitoring of EDI 834 data for abnormalities that may indicate EDI 834 errors like high claim denial rates linked to invalid enrollments.
 Any issues require investigation.